 Getting Started – WPF Visual Studio

-If you do not have a copy of Visual Studio you can download a free version of Visual Basic Express or C# Express from www.microsoft.com/express.
+If you do not have a copy of Visual Studio you can download a free version of Visual Basic Community Edition for VB and C# from https://visualstudio.microsoft.com/vs/community/.
 If you have no experience with either Visual Basic or C# choose Visual Basic.
-No programming is required to use OPC .NET WinForm HMI .NET.
+No programming is required to use WPF HMI .NET.